eight04/rollup-plugin-cjs-es/README.md

 export default _;
 ```

-As the result, all named exports are included in the bundle even that only `bar` is used.
+As a result, all named exports are included in the bundle even that only `bar` is used.

 The same problem applies to cjs-es as well if you force a module to use default export: